This printed article is located at http://plifereit.listedcompany.com/financials.html

 The acquisition-related costs paid in 2024 were in relation to the nursing home properties acquired in October 2023, August 2024 and December 2024.

-Net cash used in investing activities as of 2024 included payment of capital expenditure on existing properties and the Renewal Capex Works for MEH.
+Net cash used in investing activities as of 2025 mainly related to the payment of capital expenditure on existing properties and the capex expenditure for MEH.
+This was partially offset by the proceeds from divestment of the Malaysia Portfolio.

-Net cash generated from financing activities in 2024 was mainly due to proceeds from the equity fund raising exercise to fund the France acquisition and drawdown of loan facilities to finance the Japan acquisition, capital expenditure and working capital.
-This was offset by the payment of distributions to Unitholders.
+Net cash generated from financing activities in 2025 was mainly related to the net drawdown of borrowings, partially offset by payment of distributions to Unitholders.

 Commentary